andreassolberg/documents/openidconnect/draft-solberg-openidconnectfederations.md

 		status-propagation: 'na'
 	}

-There are two properties that always MUST be present in the respnose:
+There are two properties that always MUST be present in the response:

 `status-self`
 : Did the owner of the global logout endpoint successfully managed to logout the user (invalidate the consumer key).

 `status-propagation`
-: If the target has derived the session from another party, or is the authorative source of the session for other parties, the target should try to propagate the logout to those external parties.
-This property indicate whether that was successfull or not.
+: If the target has derived the session from another party, or is the authoritative source of the session for other parties, the target should try to propagate the logout to those external parties.
+This property indicate whether that was successful or not.
 A value of `ok` means that all external parties returned success, a value of `partial` means that at least one of the external parties returned success but not all, and `fail` means that none of the external parties did not return success. `na` means that the target have not associated the local session with any external parties (except from association with the requestor).

 If the provider wants to include a more descriptive error message in the response it may include an `error_descr` property with a human readable error message.